MakeSchool-Tutorials/Tip-Calculator-Swift/P3-Running-it-on-a-device/content.md

 >1.
 Let _Xcode_ fix this issue for you by logging in with your `Apple ID` or `iCloud` account.
 This is the same you use to download apps in the _App Store_.
 If you do not have an `Apple ID` _Xcode_ will let you create one, and follow the onscreen steps in order to do so.
 >1.
 Click the `Run` button again.
 >You may get an error that the device is not available yet because it is processing symbols.
 If so, there will be a progress bar you can watch while you wait.
 Then you can run it again.

+But wait!
+Thats not all!
+Apple is very serious about security, and when you `side-load` apps, they have not been screened in the same way ones from the AppStore have, so you have to Trust the profile that _Xcode_ just created for you that lets you run apps on your phone.

+>[action]
+>
+>1.
+On your iPhone, open `Settings` and then `General` and then `Profiles and Device Management`
+>1.
+Select your `Apple ID`
+>1.
+Click `Trust <your Apple ID>`
+>1.
+Click `Trust` again.

+Great!
+Now you should be able to run the app.
+Try it again in _Xcode_.